InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 `http://vendor-a.com/key1=val1&key2=val2&gdpr_consent=${GDPR_CONSENT_123}`

-If the TC string is: `BOPnWgIOPnWgIAAABAENAI4AAAAA0ABA`
+If a TC string is: `BOPnWgIOPnWgIAAABAENAI4AAAAA0ABA`

  Then the caller replaces the macro in the URL with the actual TC string so that the originally placed pixel containing the macro is modified as follows when making the call to the specified server.